Home

 High Street , Lower Gate.

 Same Place, from a different angle in the 1960s.
-Hoover occupied

-Dowlais_HighStreet_BSAGuns_later_Hoover.JPG (212922 bytes) B.S.A.
-Guns
+Dowlais_HighStreet_BSAGuns_later_Hoover.JPG (212922 bytes)

-Busmen at High Street ,Lower Gate. (photograph courtesy of Miss Ballam)
+Busmen at High Street ,Lower Gate (Photograph courtesy of Miss Ballam)

 Dowlais_BusConductors_MrsBallam.JPG (119809 bytes)